 great location close to city centre booked mainly because of free parking very nice hotel clean and tidt staff were excellent good dinner and breakfast menu much better than a lot of city centre hotals would recommend

 A good-cooked breakfast was included with the booking, and the avocado toast was freshly made.
+The room was clean and modern.
+The hotel is in a historic building including stained glass windows.

 A great location, able to walk into the city centre, however guests should be aware that this is not a hotel or B&B, it is just a bedroom inside a residential house within a housing estate.